 Looking back, I don’t know why we never had Indian (or Chinese or Japanese) growing up.
 If I had to guess, it is probably because we usually had Tex Mex or Mexican when we wanted something flavorful or spicy.

 That all changed in college.
 I met my then-boyfriend (now husband), and he had done a semester abroad in Nepal during college.
 For him, Indian was its own food group right up there with pizza and Mexican.
 And Sunday night Indian dinners became our ritual.
-He was vegetarian and loved Aloo Gobi, and I found that I loved a good chicken thigh curry.
+He was vegetarian and loved aloo gobi and chana masala, and I found that I loved a good chicken thigh curry.
 There was always a helping of dal, the ubiquitous spiced Indian lentil dish, for both of us.

 >>Looking for another meal cooked low and slow?
 Check out simmered beef tips with gravy or slow cooker black-eyed peas and greens<<